 2 people favorited this theater

-The Nob Hill Theatre (no relation to the present day Nob Hill Theatre on Bush Street) opened in the Fairmont Hotel on Oct.
-20, 1944, with “The Song of Bernadette”.
-It was a comfortably appointed, intimate little theater designed to cater to both the permanent and transient residents of San Francisco’s exclusive Nob Hill district.
+The Nob Hill Theatre (no relation to the present day Nob Hill Theatre on Bush Street) opened in the Fairmont Hotel on October 20, 1944, with Jennifer Jones in “The Song of Bernadette”.
+It was a comfortably appointed, intimate little theatre designed to cater to both the permanent and transient residents of San Francisco’s exclusive Nob Hill district.

 Just login to your account and subscribe to this theater